In

 that gave us this view.

-On our trip we met the
+On our trip we met the architect and

-particulars of construction at Lealawadee Restaurant and
+construction at Lealawadee Restaurant and resort, which he

-lounging by the pool.
+provides a scenic background when lounging by the pool.

 We purchased the unit